 The average cost of timber decking ranges from £15-£90 per square metre.

 Grass is the most environmentally friendly alternative to a laid patio.
 It is relatively cheap to install, allows water to permeate to the water table below and looks good if well maintained.
 Although in the summer months it can be a chore to mow when you would rather be sitting out enjoying the sunshine.

-Artificial turf doesn’t need to be mown of course and looks good all year round if you have chosen a quality product.
+Artificial turf doesn’t need to be cut and looks good all year round if you have chosen a quality product.
 Some fake grass does look very obviously fake, so it is worth investing in a mid to high range product.
-It is not entirely maintenance-free and does need to be hosed and cleaned with specialist cleaners to keep it looking its optimum.
+It is not entirely maintenance-free and does need to be hosed and cleaned with specialist cleaners to keep it looking good.

 Block paving is very popular for driveways but can equally be used for patios and pathways.
 As the materials are individually smaller than slabs, it takes longer to lay and is more labour intensive.
 This can increase the overall cost.
 However, there is a wide variety of colours, sizes, shapes and potential patterns that can be achieved, and it is a very durable option.

 The cost of installing block paving ranges from £25 to £100 per square metre.

 Here are some common patio repairs and maintenance: